Utkarsh803/Software-Engineering/APIVisualization/README.md

 Troubleshoot:\
 docker-compose up command may carry out unnecessary outputs.
 In this case you can comment out ./run-db.sh in the main command files if docker is already running.

+Explanation of Heatmaps of the the correlation between factors in the most popular repositories:\
+We can see that popular repos tend to have a strong positive correlation between\
+a) Commits and Issues\
+b) Commits and pull requests\
+c) Issues and Contributors Count